zhangyifei/urlinfo/README.md

 The configuraion of application container can be modified in [urlinfo-api.yaml](compose-solution/app/urlinfo-api.yaml).

 ## Future work

+- Perform Loadtest with a large mount of data to know the limit

 - Adding monitoring system to this api service by using prometheus